baldcodr/fitzpatricks/content/pages/features.md

     background: gray
     title: We are tested and trusted in the industry
     content: >-
-      We have over 25 years experience in delivering top quality services in;
+      With over 25 years experience in delivering top quality services in;

       * Dredging Works